comp-lin-alg/comp-lin-alg-course/doc/source/L1_preliminaries.rst

 .. proof:exercise::

+   (This is an advanced exercise if the other exercises are complete.
+   If you are behind on the exercises please skip this one.)

    Consider a matrix `A=B + iC` where `B,C\in\mathbb{R}^{m\times m}`
    and `A` is Hermitian.
 Show that `B=B^T` and `C=-C^T`.
 To save memory, instead of storing values of `A` (`m\times m` complex